The Benefit of Evaluating Your Development Process

 Here are 4 ways in which evaluation benefits leaders, organizations, and communities:

-1. Evaluation clarifies outcomes.
+- Evaluation clarifies outcomes.
 Evaluation helps us better understand and document the desired outcomes of leadership development.
-It can encourage more comprehensive discussion about what works and why.
+It can encourage more comprehensive discussions about what works and why.
 Evaluation seeks to systematize large concepts.
 It separates real outcomes from wishful thinking, slogans, or vague program aspirations.

-3. Evaluation supports ongoing learning.
+- Evaluation supports ongoing learning.
 Evaluation can be used to fine-tune a proposed or existing leadership development intervention.
 It can provide constructive observation to guide a program’s evolution.
-Once a program is established, evaluation continues to contribute by assisting the program managers to optimize their use of resources on behalf of the participants.
+Once a program is established, evaluation continues to contribute by helping the program managers optimize their use of resources on behalf of the participants.
 Just as important, evaluation contributes to a learning mindset — a perspective that values asking questions, assuming multiple perspectives, and challenging assumptions.

 Evaluation is learning, and learning is evaluation.
-So view program evaluation as an integral part of the development process, and you’ll be able to build on what is working well and eliminate efforts that are less effective.
+So view program evaluation as an integral part of the development process, and you’ll be able to build on what’s working well and eliminate efforts that are less effective.

 Ready to Take the Next Step?